 The CoC conducts an annual evaluation of self-reported factors contributing to homelessness to inform and target prevention efforts for persons at risk of becoming homeless for the first time.
 Reasons for households' homeless crises are captured in HMIS and reported annually, allowing us to identify and analyze risk factors.
 Weekly system meetings and case conferences add qualitative data on barriers clients face and risk factors most common and pervasive.
 The workgroup is now tracking trends.
 The CoC determined higher rents and lack of deeply affordable housing are the primary risk factors for homelessness, which is consistent with a 2015 collaboration with Abt Associates that identified causes of homelessness and housing instability in our community.
-Reducing the number of first-time homeless is a prioritized goal in the CoC's strategic plan.
+2) Reducing the number of first-time homeless is a prioritized goal in the CoC's strategic plan.
 Prevention resources are prioritized for the most vulnerable populations in our community.
 Families at risk of becoming homeless that contact the CPOA's homeless hotline are connected to prevention resources to help avoid entering shelter.
 At-risk pregnant women can access specialized prevention services.
-At-risk Veterans can access SSVF prevention resources.
+Atrisk Veterans can access SSVF prevention resources.
 Families involved with child protective services can access a prevention program funded by Franklin County Children Services.
 Community Shelter Board (CSB, the UFA) has developed the Homelessness Prevention Network (HPN) that formalizes collaborations with social service agencies that serve as access points and/or homelessness prevention service providers.
 CSB trains and certifies HPN partners in housing stabilization and housing problem solving.
 HPN partners provide prioritized access to services for households at highest risk for homelessness as determined by a standardized risk typology and screening protocol.
 Access points are dispersed in the community and intervene to prevent a household from becoming homeless.
 These community-based access points identify and assist households before they need to call the homeless hotline.
 If households require additional help, access points refer them to homeless prevention service providers for case management and financial assistance for housing stabilization.
 With support from the City of Columbus and ERA \$s, the HPN is being expanded significantly for the next 2 years to provide added homelessness prevention supports in the community which will expand access points.
 3) CSB is responsible for this strategy.

 2C-1a.
-Impact of Displaced Persons on Number of Fi npact of Displaced Persons on Number of First Time Homeless.
-NOFO Section V.B.5.b Was your CoC's Number of First Time Homel seeking short-term shelter or housing assistant ess [metric 5.2] affected by the number nce displaced due to: of persons 1. natural disasters?
+Impact of Displaced Persons on Number of First Time Homeless.
+NOFO Section V.B.5.b Was your CoC's Number of First Time Homeless [metric 5.2] affected by the number of persons seeking short-term shelter or housing assistance displaced due to: 1. natural disasters?
 No 2. having recently arrived in your CoCs' geographic area?
 No 2C-2.
 Length of Time Homeless-CoC's Strategy to Reduce.
-NOFO Section V.B.5.c.
-In the field below: 1. describe your CoC's strategy to reduce the length of time individuals and persons in families remain homeless; FY202 23 CoC Application Page 58 09/11/2023 describe how your CoC identifies and houses individuals and persons in families with the longest lengths of time homeless; and 3. provide the name of the organization or position title that is responsible for overseeing your CoC's strategy to reduce the length of time individuals and families remain homeless.
+NOFO Section V.B.5.c. \neg In the field below: 1.
+In the field below: describe your CoC's strategy to reduce the length of time individuals and persons in families remain homeless;

+- 2. describe how your CoC identifies and houses individuals and persons in families with the longest lengths of time homeless; and - 3. provide the name of the organization or position title that is responsible for overseeing your CoC's strategy to reduce the length of time individuals and families remain homeless.